rayference/pinttrs/docs/rst/usage.rst

 ---------------------------------------------------

 The :func:`pinttr.ib` function's ``units`` parameter also accepts callables.
-When this happens, the store callable is evaluate each time units are requested, *e.g.* by a converter or a validator:
+When this happens, the stored callable is evaluated each time units are requested, *e.g.* by a converter or a validator:

 .. doctest::